-The purpose of this guide is to support you in gathering the information that will facilitate the WSBA Board of Governors to take action on any item placed on the meeting agenda.
+The purpose of this guide is to support you in the process of developing a potential action item that may come before the WSBA Board of Governors.
 The instructions detail which information to gather, prompting questions to support your preparation, and areas in which WSBA staff will provide analysis.